rubnvp/vue-props-validation/README.md

 ```

 ## Usage
-You can write validations for object attributes and array elements in the Vue syntax way (vue validators are not executed in production).
+You can write validations for object attributes and array elements in the Vue syntax way using the validator attribute.
 You can also validate any other object or array outside vue props.

 ### Objects validation
 ```js